 - if the pain is throbbing, piercing, or shooting

-- where the symptoms are worst
+- where the symptoms are the worst

 - what aggravates or soothes your symptoms

-- if you are getting enough sleep
+- if you’re getting enough sleep

 - if you’ve experienced any recent physical or emotional trauma

-Your doctor may be able diagnose fibromyalgia or may refer you to a specialist for further exams and treatment.
+Your doctor may be able to diagnose fibromyalgia or may refer you to a specialist for further exams and treatment.

 A rheumatologist is a doctor with special training in treating diseases of the muscles, joints, and connective tissues.
 These include:

 Your rheumatologist will perform initial and follow-up tests and monitor how well treatment is working.
-They will also prescribe and adjust medications when necessary.
+They’ll also prescribe and adjust medications when necessary.

-Questions for your rheumatologist may include the following.
+Questions for your rheumatologist may include the following: